VisitRome.com

 As you leave Rome behind, the landscape shifts from the gentle hills of Lazio to the more dramatic topography of Campania.
 Passing near Naples, you'll see Mount Vesuvius rising above the bay before the road climbs into the Lattari Mountains that form the backbone of the Sorrento Peninsula.
 The final descent to the coast reveals your first views of the Mediterranean and the colorful villages that cling to nearly vertical cliffs.

-The journey becomes part of the experience, with each curve in the coastal road revealing new panoramas.
+The journey becomes part of the visit, with each curve in the coastal road revealing new panoramas.
 Towns appear and disappear, their pastel buildings cascading down to hidden coves and beaches.
 This combination of mountain, sea, and human habitation has inspired artists, writers, and travelers for centuries.

 Positano: The Jewel of the Coast